dclements9/project-ouroboros/README.md

 Note: Live Demo still uses cookies instead of local storage.
 Will update soon.

 ## TODO
-1. Video Search & Display List
-2. List all previous loops (More than most recent one)
+1. List all previous loops (More than most recent one)
-3. Give choice to delete previous loops from local storage.
+2. Give choice to delete previous loops from local storage.